KyrosKrane/Sanctum-LFR-Notes/README.md

 ## The Dark Bastille
 ### Soulrender Dormazain
-`/i When Shackles appear, right click to grab them and run away to break the chain.
+`/i When Shackles appear, right click to grab them and run FAR to break the chain.
 When the floor is covered in red, look for the clear pizza slice and stand there.
 It can happen once, or a "dance" of five times in a row.`

 `/i If you get a Brand (red square) around you, move away from other players.
 Try to put the square over adds, it makes them take extra damage.
-Grip/shove the adds together, interrupt and kill them.`
+Grip/shove the adds together, interrupt and kill them.
+Hero on pull.`

 ### Remnant of Ner'zhul